Alaska Veterans' and Pioneers' Home - Palmer Alaska

 Alaska Veterans' And Pioneers' Home - Amenities:

-Alaska Veterans' And Pioneers' Home offers numerous amenities to its residents, including:
+Alaska Veterans' And Pioneers' Home enables older adults to receive many services, including:

 - Preventive health screening services